-As such, the nature of the Dhamma is very delicate and subtle as it is understood generally, and has always been enquired after by many who are in doubt.
-But no one has been able in the past to explain it well enough to clear up all the doubts and questions, and it is quite definite that no one will in the future.
-The practitioner who strenuously trains himself by way of facing up unwaveringly to Dukkha Vedana with Sati-Panna will usually come to experience this Dhamma which is hard to interpret and hard to describe much sooner than it should normally be experienced.
+As such, the nature of the Dhamma is very delicate and subtle as it is understood generally and has always been enquired after by many who are in doubt.
+But no one has been able, in the past, to explain it well enough to clear up all the doubts and questions.
+And it is quite definite that no one will in the future.
+The practitioner who strenuously trains himself by way of facing up unwaveringly to dukkha-vedanā with sati-paññā will usually come to experience this Dhamma which is hard to interpret and hard to describe much sooner than it should normally be experienced.

-There are apparently many in the practice circle who favour the method of sitting over a long stretch of time in Bhavana as the means of disciplining and training themselves just like the other methods, such as the methods of fasting and reduced dieting.
-They give the reason that in sitting for a long time, one just doesn't sit like a dummy that does not think; one rather sits using one's head - Sati-Panna; one uses one's head to investigate with Panna the truth of all the Vedana, which are the bases of all the Sacca Dhamma which is within the body and the Citta.
-Exposing the Dukkha Vedana with the method of changing one's posture, upon investigation, is really the way of one who fears Dukkha rather than the way of one who faces up to Dukkha so one may come to know the truth of Dukkha.
-This is because the changing of posture conceals Dukkha and does not expose it so one can see it clearly enough to be convinced of one's ability to cope with it in the time of necessity.
+There are, apparently, many in the practice circle who favour the method of sitting over a long stretch of time in bhāvanā as the means of disciplining and training themselves just like the other methods, such as the methods of fasting and reduced dieting.
+They give the reason that in sitting for a long time, one just doesn't sit like a dummy that does not think; one rather sits using one's head - sati-paññā.
+One uses one's head to investigate with reason (paññā) the truth of all the vedanā. which are the bases of all the Noble Truths (Sacca-Dhammas) within the body and the citta.
+Exposing the dukkha-vedanā by changing one's posture, upon investigation, is really the way of one who fears dukkha, rather than the way of one who faces up to dukkha so one may come to know the truth of dukkha.
+This is because the changing of posture conceals dukkha and does not expose it so one can see it clearly enough to be convinced of one's ability to cope with it in the time of necessity.

-In seeing the truth of the Sacca Dhamma, like Dukkha for example, one will really see and know only by coping with it.
+In seeing the truth of the Sacca-Dhamma, like dukkha for example, one will really see and know only by coping with it.
 This kind of realization is truly profound and penetrative.
-One gains an unshakeable confidence and is not any more fearful of Dukkha Vedana, no matter how severe it may be, either in the present or in the future.
-Furthermore, during the final moments, at the time of death, although it is one's instincts to be very fearful of death, one will not exhibit any more fear because both the fear of death and the fear of Dukkha are really one and the same thing.
-They are contrary to truth due to the unsound investigation of the natural truth principles.
-However, once having investigated thoroughly and realised penetratively the truth of Dukkha and of the true nature of birth and death, what then is the reason for being fearful?
+One gains an unshakeable confidence and is not any more fearful of pain, no matter how severe it may be, either in the present or in the future.
+Furthermore, during the final moments, at the time of death, although it is one's instincts to be very fearful of death, one will not exhibit any more fear because both the fear of death and the fear of dukkha are really one and the same thing.
+They are contrary to truth due to the unsound investigation of the natural truth.
+However, once one has investigated thoroughly and realised penetratively the truth of dukkha and the true nature of birth and death, what then is the reason for being fearful?

-Both the four elements (Dhatu) of earth, air, fire and water, that form the body; and the Heart's totality, are original nature and cannot be destroyed.
-They only transform in accordance with conditions; like for instance, when the four Dhatu dissolve, they only return to their original nature.
+Both the four elements (dhātu) of earth, air, fire and water that form the body; and the Heart's totality, are original nature and cannot be destroyed.
+They only transform in accordance with conditions.
+For instance, when the four elements dissolve, they only return to their original nature.
 They are not annihilated.
-While the Heart that resides in the forms of the various beings of the three realms and the Heart that does not take hold of any forms, like the purified Heart of the Lord Buddha, the Pacceka Buddhas and the Enlightened

-Ones, all remain unchanged.
-Thus it is unfounded to be fearful.
+While the Heart that resides in the forms of the various beings of the three realms and the Heart that does not take hold of any forms - like the purified Heart of the Lord Buddha, the Pacceka Buddhas and the Enlightened Ones - all remain unchanged.
+Thus, it is unfounded to be fearful.
 It can only create the unnecessary feelings of anxiety and despair which are caused by one's thoughts.